inayatkhosla/equitable-agriculture/README.md

 - If you prefer to use Lambda
     - Excellent instructions are available [here](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/)
     - The lambda directory contains everything you need. cd into the folder
-    - I had to use a slightly different set of commands to get docker to package the code for Lambda
+    - I had to use a slightly different set of commands to get docker to package the code
         * `make fetch-dependencies`
         * `make docker-build`
         * `make docker-run` -  Make sure everything runs fine